The Story Behind the Book

 The next time I came in to pick up another box of slides, he did the same thing again.
 Although I found the process annoying, it became a challenge for me to make the keeper stack bigger.
 That didn't happen for a while.
 So I finally said to him "Why should I keep these and not them?"
 That's when he started teaching me how to be a better photographer.
 He started sending me to the best books to read, he converted me from Ektachrome 200 to Kodachrome 64 (a much better film).
 He challenged me to be a much better photographer, our visits became a source of inspiration, and his critiques led to my first published landscape photos and my first magazine cover.
 I have Mike Baroli to thank for sending me well down the road to being a better photographer.

-In 1995, Jim Riegel talked me into teaching photography at the Kalamazoo Institute of Arts.
-Each semester involved 9 or 10 class sessions and 4 or 5 field trips.
-The combination of classes and field trips was invaluable for me.
-Jim and I talked regularly about my class and I have no idea how many times we chatted about photography in general.
+Jim Riegel and I talked regularly about my class and I have no idea how many times we chatted about photography in general.
 I wrote a modest set of handouts for my very first class sessions, and every semester after that I would add more handouts or rewrite old handouts.
 I soon learned what clicked and what didn't.
 The collection of handouts grew to over 200 pages.
 Jim encouraged me throughout the whole process.
+The experience of writing all of those handouts provided the background material for a lot of my book.

-I am grateful to both Mike and Jim for showing up in my life and making a difference in my photography, teaching, and writing.
-Without them, I might not have had the chance to write this book.
+I am grateful to Mike Baroli for showing up in my life, taking an interest in me, and making a huge difference in my photography.

-And Kim has finally forgiven herself for challenging me to that foot race (over rough ground with a strategically exposed tree root and a nice boulder to land on).
+And thanks to Kim who has finally forgiven herself for challenging me to that foot race over rough ground with a strategically exposed tree root to trip over and a nice, hard boulder to land on.

 Copyright © Jim Doty, Jr. All rights reserved.